stefjanson/SqueezeMeta/VENDORED-TOOLS.md

 A given tool _should_ be replaceable by its original version if
 - It has no custom patch listed
-- It has ONLY the "Work within the SQM directory structure" patch listed
+- It has ONLY the "Work within the SQM directory structure" or "Compiled static binary" patchs listed

 In order to control which software is called by SqueezeMeta, modify the "External software" section of the `SqueezeMeta/scripts/SqueezeMeta_conf.pl`